kenballus/smtp-garden/images/opensmtpd/README.md

 - SMTP Garden peers are recognized by the file `peer_relays`
 - Everything else goes to echo

+## Mailboxes
+- Two local mailboxes have been created, to serve as local delivery targets
+  - Usernames are user1 and user2
+  - Uses the Maildir directory format (~/Maildir/{cur, new, tmp})
+  - Container `/home` is volumized and mapped to `exim/home/` on the host
+  - Container start script manages filesystem permissions

 ## Other
 - Email RCPT TO fields without a domain will be rejected.
 - i.e. `user1@localhost` is delivered to the system user, but just addressing to `user1` is rejected.